PedroPA94/PedroPA94/README.md

 I'm a Fullstack developer from Brazil working as a Systems Analyst.

-On my day-to-day, I mostly work with Angular and Java, but I also have experience with React, Node.js with Express and automation scripts with Python, mainly with Selenium.
+On my day-to-day, I mostly work with Angular and Java, but I also have experience with React, Node.js with Express, React Native and automation scripts with Python (Selenium).

 I love trying to solve difficult problems and I'm always learning something new.